IBM/SalesEnablement-PowerVS-L3/docs/Part 2/02 Watch-service.md

 In this chapter, watch a video of an {{offering.name}} **service** being provisioned in the IBM Cloud Portal.

 This video includes audio that explains the steps being taken and things to consider while making choices on options.
-This video can be utilized for client demonstrations either with or without the audio.
+This video can be utilized for client demonstrations either with or without the audio. **Hint**: Business Partners should take note of the description of a PowerVS **service**.

 ![type:video](./_videos/ServiceCreate-final.mp4)